chinmayakain/devoura/README.md

 ## About

 > Devoura is a web scraper server that allows users to extract data from websites and receive the results in a structured format such as CSV or JSON.
-Provides a web interface and API for users to easily scrape data from any webpage with a simple HTTP request.Built with Node.js, Express, and Cheerio for fast and reliable data extraction from mostly food based ecommerce websites.
+Provides a web interface and API for users to easily scrape data from any webpage with a simple HTTP request.Built with Node.js, Express, Cheerio and TypeScript fast and reliable data extraction from mostly food based ecommerce websites.

 ## Demo